-Admin Happy Hour is a series of forums hosted by administration to provide parents with an opportunity for receiving information and engaging in conversation.
+Coffee with the Principal is a series of forums hosted by the principal before and after school to provide parents with an opportunity for receiving information and engaging in conversation.
 These gatherings are an effective way for LACHSA administration to hear the concerns of parents and communicate important information about the direction of the school.